trxuanha/maximumcausaltree/README.md

     Build MCT trees using class DyCausalTree for each factor.
 Call method constructTree() to build a tree.

-Step 3 - Recommended the most effective factor
+Step 3 - Recommend the most effective factor

     Construct an object from class InterventionRecommender with a list of maximum causal trees.
 Use method makeRecommendation to generate recommendations.